azezone/daystar_usd_import/exts/lenovo.daystar.usd.import/docs/README.md

-# Python Extension Example [lenovo.dw.usdexporter]
+# Python Extension Example [lenovo.daystar.usd.importer]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+This is an extension to transform usd file to daystar world platform.